Aamir-Lone/deep-research-ai/readme.md

 ### 🧠 Agents

 - **Research Agent**:
-  - Uses Tavily Search API to search the web.
+  - Uses Tavily API to search the web.
-  - Extracts and formats raw content for the Answer Agent.
+  - Extracts and formats relevant data.

 - **Answer Agent**:
   - Uses Together.ai LLM to read search results.
-  - Generates a complete and structured answer.
+  - Drafts a final, comprehensive response.

 ### 🔄 LangGraph Flow

-LangGraph defines a state machine with the following flow:
+LangGraph organizes the process into a state machine with the following steps:

-1. Start with a `query`
+1. Accept user query
-2. Pass query to `research_agent`
+2. Use `research_agent` to get web data
-3. Get search results
-4. Pass results to `answer_agent`
+3. Use `answer_agent` to analyze and summarize
-5. Return final summarized answer
+4. Return a refined answer

 ---